jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 -----

-Encircle,
+Circular,
 Fundamental Principles,
 2009-03-31

-It is possible to program as simply in assembly as you do in Encircle, but in Encircle you are more dictated to work within a certain paradigm.
+It is possible to program as simply in assembly as you do in Circular, but in Circular you are more dictated to work within a certain paradigm.
 You can apply the paradigm in assembly language too, but in assembly you can more easily break those rules.
-In Encircle the rules are more imposed.
-Actually, in Encircle you are also not obliged to do it that way.
+In Circular the rules are more imposed.
+Actually, in Circular you are also not obliged to do it that way.

 In an object oriented language you can still program procedural, but it is just, that objects and classes are a programming construct of an importance equal to that of procedures.

-In Encircle it is the same way:
+In Circular it is the same way:

 relations and aspects are programming constructs of equal importance, but you might not use them.
 Nevertheless, they are so present as a programming construct, that you start to use them anyway.